valentino-sm/fastapi-citilink/README.md

+# FastAPI Citilink Scraper
-# Simple FastAPI app for getting data from Citilink and writing it to Postgres
+#### Simple FastAPI app for getting data from Citilink and writing it to Postgres

 #### Docker
 ```sh